jasonwu0731/ToD-BERT/README.md

 ## Update
 * (2020.07.10) Loading model from [Huggingface](https://huggingface.co/) is now supported.
 * (2020.04.26) Pre-trained models are available.

 ## Pretrained Models

-You can easily load the pre-trained model using huggingface [Transformer](https://github.com/huggingface/transformers) library using the AutoModel function:
+You can easily load the pre-trained model using huggingface [Transformer](https://github.com/huggingface/transformers) library using the AutoModel function.
+Several pre-trained versions are supported:
+* TODBERT/TOD-BERT-MLM-V1: TOD-BERT pre-trained only using the MLM objective
+* TODBERT/TOD-BERT-JNT-V1: TOD-BERT pre-trained using both the MLM and RCL objectives
 ```
 import torch
 from transformers import *